-- Unique combination of History of Art and Heritage Management
+- A unique combination of History of Art and Heritage Management

 - Close links with museums (including the Wallace Collection), heritage organisations and the art market

-- Varied range of subjects including design and decorative arts, art markets, museums and country houses
+- A varied range of subjects including design and decorative arts, art markets, museums and country houses

 - Opportunities for practical project work and academic research